Lower risk with higher voltage

 Is the alternator not working?

-FAQ Generator questions
+FAQ Alternator questions